AMC Matador: Second generation

 American Motors was facing many challenges in a dynamic marketplace.
-The strategy to redesign the Matador for the 1974 model year was an example of the changes that Gerald C. Meyers, vice president of product development, wanted for AMC's mid-sized product range.
+The strategy to redesign the Matador for the 1974 model year was an example of the changes Gerald C. Meyers, vice president of product development, wanted for AMC's mid-sized product range.
 The intermediate-sized cars were best sellers in the U.S. and the two-door hardtops or coupe versions most popular with consumers.
-Because styling was their greatest selling point, a decision was made to develop a new version of the Matador as a coupe, thus giving designers the freedom to style "rakishly as sheet metal could be made to look" and eliminating the limits of making sedans and station wagons with the same lines.
+Because styling was most significant selling point, a decision was made to develop a new version of the Matador as a coupe, thus giving designers the freedom to style "rakishly as sheet metal could be made to look" and eliminating the limits of making sedans and station wagons with the same lines.

-The results were introduced with the 1974 model year Matadors.
-Four-door sedans and station wagons featured major front-end changes.
+The results of these efforts were introduced with the 1974 model year Matadors.
+Four-door sedans and station wagons featured significant front-end changes.
 The rear end on the four-door sedans was revised.
 In contrast, the two-door model became a separate and radically styled pillared coupe.
 All models included new interiors and paint colors.
-The previous hardtop design was discontinued and the new two-door coupe no longer shared any body parts with the sedan or wagon.
-The coupe's roofline was significantly lower and its wheelbase was 4 in shorter compared to the four-door Matadors.
+The previous hardtop body style design was discontinued, and the new two-door coupe no longer shared body parts with the sedan or wagon.
+The coupe's roofline was significantly lower, and its wheelbase was 4 in shorter than the four-door Matadors.
 These are considered to be the "second generation" Matadors.